beamer159/EZD6/src/rolls.md

 ## The core mechanic

-The Player states to the Rabble Rouser what they want their hero to do.
-The RR will tell the player the number they have to roll on a six sided die to succeed.
+The Player states to the GM what they want their hero to do.
+The GM will tell the player the number they have to roll on a six sided die to succeed.
 For example, if a hero wants to stab an enemy with their blade, the RR asks the hero to roll a 3 or more on the D6.
 If the player rolls less than a 3, they fail.
 Otherwise, they succeed and harm the enemy.
 It is as simple as that.

 ## Is a task easy or hard?

-The RR will decide on the number you must meet or beat for success.
+The GM will decide on the number you must meet or beat for success.
 The range is between 2-6 as 1 is always a failure.
 Higher numbers are for harder tasks.
 For most combat situations you will need to roll a 3 or higher to hit your target and the enemies will need a 3 to hit you.
-The RR will use lower or higher numbers for special circumstances.
+The GM will use lower or higher numbers for special circumstances.

 ## What about differences between characters?